 right to privacy.
 In strict accordance with the Data Protection Act

 (1998) and other, related legislation, we treat any personal

 information you supply to us with the highest standards of security

-we may hold about you, how it may be processed and with whom it may
+information we may hold about you, how it may be processed and with

 - we decide when it might be necessary to share this